Haredi burqa sect: Literature

 Yair Nehorai, an Israeli lawyer who has represented individuals involved in the "Taliban Mother" case and other ultra-Orthodox extremists, has written a book loosely based on the real-life "Taliban Mother" case.
-The book, Taliban Son, has been released in Hebrew and in German translation.
+The book, Taliban Son, has been released in Hebrew and in a German translation.

 Similar movements

-Another Haredi group which requires female adherents to wear Islamic style veils is the Lev Tahor cult of Israeli-Canadian rabbi Shlomo Helbrans.
-However it is not a burqa sect but a chador sect, as the women's faces are not covered.
+Another Haredi group which requires female adherents to wear Islamic-style veils is the Lev Tahor cult of Israeli-Canadian rabbi Shlomo Helbrans.
+However it is not a "burqa" sect in the strictest sense as its women instead wear the chador and show their faces.
 A Messianic claimant and faith healer from Tel Aviv named Goel Ratzon reportedly lived with 32 women who neighbors said "wore modest clothing that neighbors likened to those of religious Muslims" before he was arrested.